Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 Just 6 million years ago, a single female ape had two daughters.
 One became the ancestor of all chimpanzees, the other is our own grandmother.

 Yuval Noah Harari, Sapiens.
-1. An Animal of No Significance.

 The difference between us and chimpanzees was not that large.
 What separates us is compounding - small advantages, pursued relentlessly over time.
-That mechanism has not changed.
-It is still available.
+That mechanism has not changed - it is still available.

 Optimize for optimism.
 Embrace uncertainty.
 This is the only path forward.